parka5040/KeyMoCast/README.md

 This is a project that creates a remote mouse and keyboard solution on your Android smartphone that connects to a desktop running my custom WebSocket server.
 This was designed initially so I could control the desktop I have in my living room from my couch without having to buy a mouse that can connect via 2.4GHz from that far away.
 So basically it was born out of laziness.

-Though, this was great as while I have experience in C#, I've never done this much Kotlin before.
 Great learning experience.
 It works and the Releases page has both the APK and the executable for the app and the server respectively.

 In the future, I'll actually add a non-default logo for this app and make the solution more seamless.